ibm-cloud-docs/vpc/vsi_is_profiles.md

 The following Balanced profiles are available for LinuxONE (s390x processor architecture):

-LinuxONE (s390x processor architecture) profiles can be used to provision virtual server instances in the Tokyo region.”
+LinuxONE (s390x processor architecture) profiles can be used to provision virtual server instances in the Tokyo region.
 {: preview}

 | Instance profile | vCPU | GiB RAM | Bandwidth Cap (Gbps) | Instance Storage (GB) |